Frank-Gu-Lab/disco-figures-template/README.md

 ## DISCO Figures in Publications
 The following papers use code from DISCO Figures to automate plot generation:

-* <i>Watchorn, J.; Stuart, S.; Burns, D.; Gu, F. X. Mechanistic influence of polymer species, molecular weight, and functionalization on mucin-polymer binding interactions.
+* J. Watchorn, S. Stuart, and F. X. Gu.
+"Mechanistic influence of polymer species, molecular weight, and functionalization on mucin-polymer binding interactions."
 ACS Appl.
 Polym.
 Mater.
 2022.
-Accepted pending revisions.</i>.
+Accepted pending revisions.
-* <i>Stuart, S. An Interpretable Machine Learning Framework for Modelling Macromolecular Interaction Mechanisms with Nuclear Magnetic Resonance (MASc thesis).
+* Stuart, S. "An Interpretable Machine Learning Framework for Modelling Macromolecular Interaction Mechanisms with Nuclear Magnetic Resonance."
+MASc thesis.
 University of Toronto Biomedical Engineering.
-2022.</i>
+2022.

 If you use this plotting repo for your paper/thesis, feel free to submit a PR to add it to the list!